-As an own admission authority the academy will operate a waiting list where in any year it receives more applications for places than there are places available.
+The academy will operate a waiting list where in any year it receives more applications for places than there are places available.
 It will operate until the end of the first term of the academic year of admission.
 Names will automatically be placed on the waiting list following an unsuccessful application unless we hear from parents to the contrary.
-Following the closure of the waiting list, repeat or new applications will be dealt with as and when received.

 Children's position on the waiting list will be determined solely in accordance with the oversubscription criteria set out above.
-The waiting lists is re-ranked in accordance with the oversubscription criteria as new applications are received.
 Where places become vacant they will be allocated to children on the waiting list in accordance with the oversubscription criteria.